ronakwork1/FinancialCoach/README.md

 - **📊 Real-time Financial Dashboard** - Monitor your income, expenses, and savings at a glance
 - **🤖 AI-Powered Financial Coach** - Receive personalized recommendations based on your spending patterns
-- **💰 Budget Management** - Set spending limits, track progress, and get forecasting insights
+- **💰 Budget Management** - Set spending limits and track progress against your budgets
-- **📈 Advanced Analytics** - Track trends, identify money leaks, and optimize your budget
+- **📈 Advanced Analytics** - Track trends, identify money leaks, and analyze spending patterns
-- **🎯 Goal Tracking** - Set and monitor savings goals with visual progress indicators
-- **📱 Mobile-First Design** - Access your finances anywhere, anytime
+- **📱 Responsive Design** - Works on desktop, tablet, and mobile devices
 - **🔒 Privacy by Design** - All data stays on your device, no cloud storage required

 ## 🚀 Key Features